Marilyn Salzman Webb: Feminism

 Webb was the co-founder of the first feminist consciousness-raising groups in both Chicago (1966) and in Washington, D.C.
 (1967).
 She co-organized the early national Sandy Springs and Lake Villa women's liberation conferences.
-As a feminist leader, she faced New Left male chauvinism when she spoke to introduce the fledgling women's movement on January 20, 1970, to 10,000+ participants at an anti-war rally against President Richard M. Nixon’s inauguration.
+As a feminist leader, she faced New Left male chauvinism when she spoke to introduce the fledgling women's movement on January 20, 1970, to 10,000+ participants at an anti-war rally against President Richard M. Nixon's inauguration.
 She and feminist Shulamith Firestone were booed off the protest stage, met by cat calls, derogatory words, and a near crowd riot.
 Her focus then shifted to Second-Wave feminism and a crucial national decision ensued to separate women's movement organizing from the larger New Left.

 As a young feminist in the winter of 1970, Webb co-founded off our backs ("oob"), one of the first of the Second Wave feminist newspapers to appear.
 It began publishing on February 27, 1970, predating MS Magazine by two years, and was continually published for the next 38 years.
-By the time publishing ceased in 2008, oob was “the only early feminist journal continuously publishing after four decades,” and the longest surviving feminist publication in American history.
-In fall 1970, Webb also co-founded, directed, and taught in one of the first college-based women’s studies programs on an American campus, at Goddard College in Plainfield, Vermont.
+By the time publishing ceased in 2008, oob was "the only early feminist journal continuously publishing after four decades," and the longest surviving feminist publication in American history.
+In fall 1970, Webb left oob and co-founded, directed, and taught in one of the first college-based women's studies programs on an American campus, at Goddard College in Plainfield, Vermont.
 In 1975, she co-founded Sagaris, a feminist think-tank, that grew out of the Goddard program.

-Webb was profiled in early feminist movement days in Esquire magazine, Ramparts magazine, The Washington Star Sunday Magazine, and has since appeared in the many core books and movies on the New Left and/or the women's movement, including In Our Time, The World Split Open, Daring to Be Bad, The Sixties, Outlaw Woman, Jewish Radical Feminism: Voices from the Women's Liberation Movement, For Women Only, Freedom for Women, Young Radicals, Generation on Fire, Rebels with a Cause, the movie She's Beautiful When She's Angry, and others.
+Webb was profiled in early feminist movement days in Esquire magazine, Ramparts magazine, The Washington Star Sunday Magazine, and has since featured in many core books and movies on the New Left and/or the women's movement, including In Our Time, The World Split Open, Daring to Be Bad, The Sixties, Outlaw Woman, Jewish Radical Feminism: Voices from the Women's Liberation Movement, For Women Only, Freedom for Women, Young Radicals, Generation on Fire, Rebels with a Cause, the movie She's Beautiful When She's Angry, and others.